Ethiopia PM says army quit Tigray as no longer 'centre' of conflict | Law-Order

 - Ethiopia

+"The fact that he's claiming to have withdrawn from Mekelle is an absolute lie.
+We bested them in their own game.
+They lost," Getachew told Reuters on Wednesday.
+Reuters could not independently verify the conflicting accounts with most communications to the region down.

-There have been repeated international calls for an end to the fighting, which has been punctuated by reports of brutal gang-rapes and mass killings of civilians.
+Abiy's government has come under mounting international pressure to bring an end to the conflict, which has been punctuated by reports of brutal gang-rapes and mass killings of civilians.
 At least 12 aid workers have been killed.
 Abiy acknowledged in a speech to parliament in March that atrocities including rape have occurred and pledged that any member of the Ethiopian army who committed crimes against civilians would be held accountable.

+"If it is required, we can easily enter Mekelle, and we can enter in less than three weeks," Redwan Hussein, spokesman for the Ethiopian government's task force for Tigray, told reporters.
+He also said that forces from neighbouring Eritrea, which residents and aid workers accuse of carrying out abuses against civilians, had withdrawn from the region.

-The Eritreans, who joined the government side after they said that the TPLF had attacked them, had withdrawn from the region, he said.
-Eritrea sent troops to Tigray after the Ethiopian military launched an offensive in November in response to attacks on federal government bases by regional forces.
-Eritrea denied for months that its troops were in Tigray, but later acknowledged their presence while denying they were responsible for abuses.
+But Getachew said that was also incorrect, adding that the Eritreans were gathering in the north and northwestern parts of Tigray in "defence posturing".
+Eritrea, which sent troops to Tigray in support of Abiy's government, denied for months that its troops were in Tigray, but later acknowledged their presence while denying they were responsible for abuses.

 Eritrea's information minister did not immediately respond to a request for comment on Wednesday.
 Eritrea fought a brutal 1998-2000 war with Ethiopia, when the TPLF dominated Ethiopia's central government, and it regards the TPLF as a mortal foe.